ArchipelagoMW/Archipelago/WebHostLib/README.md

 before the PR is accepted wherein Farrak works with the designer to implement styles.

 ### Restrictions on Style Changes
-Pull requests which change the overall look and feel of the website are rejected.
 A professional designer is paid to develop the styles and assets for the Archipelago website.
-In an effort to maintain a consistent look and feel, pull requests which exclusively change site styles are typically rejected as well.
-Please note this applies to code which changes the look and feel of the site, not to small tweaks to CSS for your custom page.
+In an effort to maintain a consistent look and feel, pull requests which *exclusively* change site styles are rejected.
+Please note this applies to code which changes the overall look and feel of the site, not to small tweaks to CSS for your custom page.
+The intention behind these restrictions is to maintain a curated feel for the design of the site.
+If any PR affects the overall feel of the site but includes additive changes, there will likely be a conversation about how to implement those changes without compromising the curated site style.
 It is therefore worth noting there are a couple files which, if changed in your pull request, will cause it to draw additional scrutiny.

 These closely guarded files are:
 - `globalStyles.css`